ovn-org/ovn-heater/README.md

   - provisions all other `OVN` nodes with the required software packages and with the correct version of `ovn-fake-multinode` to run simulated/fake `OVN` chassis.
-  - runs a container image registry where the `ovn-fake-multinode` (i.e., `ovn/ovn-multi-node`) and `ovn-tester` images are pushed and from which all other `OVN` nodes will pull the image.

 * TESTER: One machine to run the `ovn-tester` container which runs the python ovn-tester code.
 Like the ORCHESTRATOR, the TESTER also needs to be able to